Liberal outraises conservative in Wisconsin court race

 Kelly has tried to paint Protasiewicz as weak on crime, citing numerous cases where he alleges she handed soft sentences to criminals - some of whom went on to reoffend.

-Protasiewicz reported 28 donors over the most recent reporting period who gave the maximum of $20,000 allowed, including Illinois Gov. Jay Pritzker.
-He made the donation the day after the Feb.
+Protasiewicz reported 28 donors over the most recent reporting period who gave the maximum of $20,000 allowed, including Illinois Gov. J.B.
+Pritzker.
+Billionaire financier George Soros donated $1 million to the state Democratic Party.
+Both donations came the day after the Feb.
 21 primary.
 Only three of her maximum donors came from Wisconsin, including former Major League Baseball Commissioner Bud Selig.

 The number of out-of-state donations points to the national spotlight on this race, which has become a frontline battle over abortion access.
 The Wisconsin Supreme Court is expected to decide a pending lawsuit challenging the state’s 1849 near-total ban on abortion.